affctivai/HDGNet/README.md

 - mne =
 - numpy =

+### Dataset storage
+Please place the public dataset in the "..\HDGNet\Affectiv_AI\examples\tmp_in" folder.

 ### Code demo
 代码样例
+Please make sure you have followed the steps in the before(加上章节), and go into the directory where the code and required datasets are stored.
+Moreover, make sure you have installed the required dependencies described in the previous subsection.

 ## Results
 ![Results](/src/result.png)

 # HDGNet
 Hierarchical Dynamic Local-Global-Graph Representation Learning

 # Train
+-
-the train file is the Affectiv_AI/examples/HDGNet.py
+- the train file is the Affectiv_AI/examples/HDGNet.py

 # reference
 if you not need to split dataset, please add "--Split=False"